-Become a Travel Nurse
+FAQ to Become a Travel Nurse

-- What Travel Nurses Do: obtain vital signs, administer medications, perform assessments, delegate tasks to LPNs and aides, assist with activities of daily living (ADLs), work with a multidisciplinary team to care for their patients, carry out orders as prescribed by providers.
+Obtain vital signs, administer medications, perform assessments, delegate tasks to LPNs and aides, assist with activities of daily living (ADLs), work with a multidisciplinary team to care for their patients, carry out orders as prescribed by providers.

 The nursing profession is expected to grow at a rate of 16% between 2014 and 2024; due to the nursing shortage, the travel nursing job outlook is even greater.
 The United States Bureau of Labor Statistics predicts a 19% growth by the year 2022.

 The travel nurse salary is highly variable.
 The salary is based on prior nursing experience, the location of the assignment, and the length of the assignment that is taken.
 For this reason, there is no “average” travel nurse salary – but it is typically higher than the average RN salary, which is about $68,000.

 Most travel agencies require that their RNs to have been practicing at least a year.

 Agencies will require an RN degree – most will have a minimum requirement of an associate degree.
 All will require RN licensure prior to signing a contract.
 For travel nurses who are working in advanced specialties, such as OB, ICU, and the OR, additional years of experience may be required.

 Online Nursing Programs That Might Interest You